 Is there a job wall?

 There is no physical job wall with printed job advertisements – we have decided against this for environmental reasons.
-Instead, we offer a pre-screened online job market featuring the latest vacancies from the career fair companies.
-You can find this here from May 5, 2026.
+Instead, we offer a pre-filtered online job market featuring the latest vacancies from the companies exhibiting at the career fair, which you’ll find here around two weeks before the event.

 Is there a career fair catalog?